University of Santo Tomas: Academic profile

-UST offers over 63 undergraduate programs in over 100 undergraduate specializations, three professional programs, over 50 master programs, and over 20 doctorate programs enrolling 44,812 students in the first term of the academic year 2025–2026.
-The Faculty of Art and Letters received the most freshmen with 4,315 students and the Faculty of Engineering followed with 4,015.
-In 2018, there were 371 foreign students, majority were from Asian countries.
+UST offers over 63 undergraduate programs in over 100 undergraduate specializations, three professional programs, over 50 master programs, and over 20 doctorate programs, enrolling 45,731 students in the first term of the academic year 2026–2027.
+The Faculty of Art and Letters received the most freshmen with 4,664 students and the Faculty of Engineering followed with 4,406.
+In 2026, there are at least 200 foreign students, majority are from Asian countries.
 The UST Hospital, which serves as the training hospital of the Faculty of Medicine and Surgery, offers 21 residency training programs.
 (Note: The list includes, Anesthesiology, Dermatology, Family and Community Medicine, Internal Medicine, Neurology and Psychiatry, Obstetrics-Gynecology, Ophthalmology, Otorhinolaryngology, Pediatrics, Pathology (Anatomic and Clinical), Radiology, Rehabilitation Medicine, Radiation Oncology, and Surgery (General, Neurosurgery, Orthopedics, Plastics, Thoracic and Cardiovascular, Urology).
 The UST hospital previously offered Nuclear Medicine.)
-The university produced 6,963 graduates in 2025.
+The university produced 6,912 graduates in 2026.